-Seminar presentation (25% of final grade)
+Seminar presentation (30% of final grade) due throughout term

-In pairs, students will present once during the term on a topic selected from among those in black on the tentative topic outline (the instructor will lead discussions on topics in green).
+In pairs, students will present once during the term on a topic selected from among those printed in black on the tentative topic outline (the instructor and/or guest speaker(s) will lead discussions on topics in green).
 In consultation with the instructor, presenters will select 2 (two) or 3 (three) empirical journal articles (chapters or theoretical pieces may be permitted with permission and, for some topics, may be the only option).
 Presenters will post the U of C library links to the approved readings on D2L by 6 pm no later than 1 week in advance of their presentation.
-All students are expected to read the selected readings.
+All students are expected to read and be prepared to discuss the selected readings.